ULL-ESIT-GRADOII-PL/ull-esit-gradoii-pl.github.io/assets/temas/syntax-analysis/earley/nearley.md

 * [fun-lang in Nearley.js](git@github.com:airportyh/fun-lang.git) GitHub Repo by Toby Ho
   * [scripts](https://github.com/airportyh/fun-lang/tree/master/scripts) folder: How to run the compiler
+  * Toby Ho has published a more advanced version of the language as a npm package:  [play-lang](https://www.npmjs.com/package/play-lang)
 * [Parsing in JavaScript: Tools and Libraries](https://tomassetti.me/parsing-in-javascript/)
 * Where: